bids-standard/bids-validator/README.md

 #### Configuration

-You can configure the severity of errors by passing a json configuration file with a --c or --config flag to the command line interface or defining a config object on the options object passed during javascript usage.
+You can configure the severity of errors by passing a json configuration file with a --c or --config flag to the command line interface or by defining a config object on the options object passed during javascript usage.

 The basic configuration format is outlined below.
 All configuration is optional.